 The specialised orthopaedic specialist will make several small incisions in the knee area.
-The specialised orthopaedic specialist will perform the surgery using an arthroscope (a small tube-shaped instrument that is inserted into a joint).
-The specialised orthopaedic specialist may reattach the torn ligament or reconstruct the torn ligament by using a portion (graft) of the patellar tendon (that connects the kneecap to the tibia), the hamstring tendon (from the back of the thigh), or other auto grafts.
+The private orthopaedic specialist will perform the surgery using an arthroscope (a small tube-shaped instrument that is inserted into a joint).
+A specialist may reattach the torn ligament or reconstruct the torn ligament by using a portion (graft) of the patellar tendon (that connects the kneecap to the tibia), the hamstring tendon (from the back of the thigh), or other auto grafts.
 The tendon graft may come from the person (auto graft) or from an organ donor (allograft).
 The specialised orthopaedic specialist will drill small holes in the tibia and femur where the torn ligament was attached.
 The specialised orthopaedic specialist will thread the graft through the holes and attach it with surgical staples or screws.
 Bone eventually grows around the graft.
 The incision will be closed with stitches or surgical staples.
 A sterile bandage or dressing will be applied.

 Rehabilitation after knee surgery abroad

 During rehabilitation in private clinic abroad, you will be encouraged to start moving your feet and ankles immediately after surgery.
 Some surgeons use a continuous passive motion device, which raises and slowly moves your leg while you are in bed.
 It is common to begin physical therapy the day of or one day after surgery, while you are still in the hospital.

 Because of the limited mobility, it may be difficult for a few weeks to resume your normal daily activities.
 You should not drive until your doctor tells you to.
 Other activity restrictions could apply.
 Full recovery from the surgery and rehabilitation can take several months.

-Why did patients choose to have knee ligament reconstruction surgery abroad?
+Why did patients choose to have private knee ligament reconstruction surgery abroad?